 The uncommon genitourinary defect known as congenital anterior urethrocutaneous fistula (CAUF) is sometimes accompanied with chordee, hypospadias, or other congenital abnormalities.
 The precise cause of CAUF is still unclear despite its rarity, while localised abnormalities in the ventral urethral lining's epithelium are thought to be responsible.
 Individualised surgical carefor CAUF takes into account the location, size, and accompanying abnormalities of the fistula.
-Our 14-year- old boy's case report demonstrates the effective surgical repair of both chordee and CAUF.By using multilayered closure procedures and careful dissection, we were able to obtain positive results without any negative repercussions.
+Our 14-year- old boy's case report demonstrates the effective surgical repair of both chordee and CAUF.By using multilayered closure procedures and careful dissection, we were able to obtain positive without results any negative repercussions.

+Ethical Considerations: The local ethics committee approved thetreatment plan that is described in this case report.
+Furthermore, the Jinnah Postgraduate Medical Centre's Research EthicsCommittee granted permission by the Institutional ReviewBoard.

+Additionally, the patient gave spoken informed permission for this case report to be published, guaranteeingethical adherence to the sharing of this patient's medical records.

 Disclaimer:Nil

 Conflict of Interest: Nil

 FundingDisclosure:Nil

 Authors'Contribution: